foxbunny/pokeatui/README.md

 environment.

-If you [disable cross origin checks](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) in your browser, you point the function to the dev server's URL, like so:
+If you [disable cross origin checks](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) in your browser, you point the function to any URL, like, say, the dev server's URL.

 ```javascript
 // my-test.js